hsf-training/hsf-training-ml-webpage/_episodes/14-ttZ.md

 It's almost time to build a machine learning model!

 > ## Challenge
 > First create a list `ML_inputs_ttZ` of variables 'pt4_jet','pt6_jet','dRll','NJetPairsZMass','Nmbjj_top','MbbPtOrd','HT_jet6','dRbb' to use in our machine learning model.
-(You can add the other variables in later)
+(You can add the other variables in later).
+This is similar to `ML_inputs` in [the 'Data Preprocessing' lesson](https://hsf-training.github.io/hsf-training-ml-webpage/07-Data_Preprocessing/index.html).
 >
 > > ## Solution
 > > ~~~